aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/applications/nginx.md

 # Nginx
 Nginx is capable of writing [error and access log][nginx-logs] files to a local directory.
-You can configure Log Hub to ingest Nginx logs.
+You can configure Centralized Logging with OpenSearch to ingest Nginx logs.

 ## Prerequisites
 {%